 Where there is alleged misconduct by an apprenticeship student the student's employer shall be informed.
 In addition, where the apprenticeship student is aged under 19, or where the student is a 19-24-year-old care leaver, the student's parent/guardian shall be informed.

-3.4 Investigation
+3.4 Procedure

-Please see the accompanying Student Disciplinary Procedure for full details of how suspected disciplinary offences will be investigated.
-A summary of the process can also be found in Appendix A of this document.
+Please see the accompanying Student Disciplinary Procedure (opens new window) for full details of how suspected disciplinary offences will be investigated.
+A brief summary is provided below: